 On speed three, the Vista 200 doesn’t make as much noise as the Core 300, but this is expected since the Core 300 has a much stronger motor.
 Check the table below to see more info about noise and check whether you like the numbers you see.

 |Levoit Core 300||40.7 – 64.9 dBA|

-First, we wanted to see how both devices would do in a 194 square feet large room.
+First, we wanted to see how both devices would perform in a 194 sq. ft. large room.
 We conducted our test in 60 minutes and turned both devices on their highest settings.
-The results were quite different, and as expected, Levoit Core 300 took the win by bettering the air quality in the room for 93%.
+The results were quite different, and as expected, the Levoit Core 300 took the win by bettering the air quality in the room by 93%.

-Now we have tested the Vista 200 in a room that was 120 square feet large.
-Once again, keeping the conditions similar to the ones we had before, we turned the device on for 60 minutes working on speed three.
-The Vista 200 better the air quality by 74%.
+Now, we have tested the Vista 200 in a room that was 120 sq. ft. large.
+Once again, keeping conditions similar to the ones we had before, we turned the device on for 60 minutes to work on speed three.
+The Vista 200 improved the air quality by 74%.

 The Core 300 model has been tested in a larger room, one that was 320 square feet big.
 It worked on speed 3 for 60 minutes as well, and it bettered the air quality by 92%.
 This is a tremendous result.

 When we talk about operation costs, it’s very important to understand that motors consume different amounts of energy based on their power.
-The Levoit Vista 200 is run by a 15 Watt engine, while the Core 300 has a 45 Watt engine.
+The Levoit Vista 200 is run by a 15-watt motor, while the Core 300 has a 45-watt motor.
 This is a significant difference, and it surely creates a difference in your power bill as well.

 If we also consider the filter replacement process, which will cost you some money, the Levoit Vista 200 ends up saving you a lot of cash over a year period.

 |Levoit Core 300||0.8 – 43.5W|